rev22/Evolving/README.md

        personIntro = @intro
        @intro = ->
        	      personIntro.call(@) +
-       	      " Today we are going to learn about " +
+       	      " Today, we are going to learn about " +
               @randomSubject()
        @

 # Describe the evolution of an Odd Professor, by combining Professor and Cat and adding a training in Sociology
 OddProfessorEvolution = ->
         Professor.evolution.call  @
         Cat.evolution.call        @
         @addSubject "Sociology"

 # a kitten is born
 kitten = new Kitten()